litmuschaos/litmus/mkdocs/docs/experiments/categories/vmware/vm-poweroff.md

 ??? info "Verify the prerequisites"
     - Ensure that Kubernetes Version > 1.16
     - Ensure that the Litmus Chaos Operator is running by executing <code>kubectl get pods</code> in operator namespace (typically, <code>litmus</code>).If not, install from <a href="https://v1-docs.litmuschaos.io/docs/getstarted/#install-litmus">here</a>
     - Ensure that the <code>vm-poweroff</code> experiment resource is available in the cluster by executing <code>kubectl get chaosexperiments</code> in the desired namespace.
 If not, install from <a href="https://hub.litmuschaos.io/api/chaos/master?file=charts/vmware/vm-poweroff/experiment.yaml">here</a>
-    - Ensure that you have sufficient Vcenter access to stop and start the vm.
+    - Ensure that you have sufficient Vcenter access to stop and start the VM.
     - (Optional) Ensure to create a Kubernetes secret having the Vcenter credentials in the `CHAOS_NAMESPACE`.
 A sample secret file looks like:

         ```yaml